 These are centromeres where the mitotic spindle fibres are attracted to specific sequences of DNA.
 In this case, the cell proteins bind to these particular DNA sequences and form the foundation for the binding of the mitotic spindle fibres.

-Humans and most eukaryotic cells use regional centromeres.
+Humans and most eukaryotic cells have regional centromeres.

 These centromeres are determined during the mitotic spindle binding by a combination of characteristics working together to signal the location of a centromere and not by a precise sequence of DNA.